Sydney-Informatics-Hub/Somatic-ShortV/README.md

 └── Somatic-ShortV
 ```

-`Somatic-ShortV` will be your working directory.
+`Somatic-ShortV` will be your working directory, submit your jobs within this directory.

 #### 1. Clone this respository